 What’s the best possible SAT score and worst possible SAT score you could get?
 How do you understand SAT scores if you’re used to letter grades like A- or B+, or test scores like 93%?
 In this guide, we convert SAT scores into much more understandable class grades to help you interpret your SAT score.

-But that might not tell you much since it's rare that someone will get a perfect 1600 or as low as a 400.
+The score range might not tell you much on its own, since it's rare that someone will get a perfect 1600 or as low as a 400.
 However, if you’re more used to thinking about class grades like A+, B-, etc. then we can map SAT scores into grades to give you a rough idea of the letter grade your SAT score corresponds to.
 Likewise, we can do the same if you’re more used to numerical class grades like 95% for a good test or 55% for a failing test.

 How Can You Understand Your SAT Score If You're Used to Class Grades?